-Western countries, for the most part, took a less forthcoming approach.
-Compounding their concerns about regional instability and the nuclear weapons in Ukraine targeting the United States and Western Europe was an apparent nostalgia for a unitary, if reformed, state on the territory of the former Soviet Union, controlled by a known quantity "with whom we can do business," as Margaret Thatcher once described Gorbachev.
-A rather active Ukrainian foreign policy prior to the referendum attempted to allay some of these concerns and underscore Ukraine's commitments to becoming a nuclear- free, non-threatening international partner which respected human rights, particularly the rights of national minorities.
+Western countries, for their part, grappled with concerns about regional instability, loss of centralized command and control of nuclear weapons, and a general disquiet about what would eventually emerge.
+A rather active Ukrainian foreign policy prior to the referendum attempted to allay some of these concerns and underscore Ukraine's commitments to becoming a nuclear-free, non-threatening international partner which respected human rights, particularly the rights of national minorities.